openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 -  Additional disks:

-   -  1 or more 500 GB disks (min.
+   -  One or more 500 GB disks (min.
 10K RPM) compute

 -  Network ports\*